-It's often easy for some family members to ride ahead—perhaps to get rid of pent-up energy, get away from a sibling, or just scope out the best ice cream or pastry shop in the next village!
+You may even have enough peace of mind to let the kids ride ahead to relieve some pent-up energy, get away from a sibling, or just scope out the best ice cream shop in the next village!

-Logistics bonus: you skip rounding up and repacking multiple bags each day!
+Logistics bonus: you skip rounding up everybody's toothbrush and repacking multiple bags each day!

 Bike and boat tours

 Another similar option: bike and boat tours, where your "floating hotel" travels with you.
 If you don't feel like riding, watch the world pass by from the comfort of the deck.
-Plus, sleeping on a boat adds an extra level of fun and adventure for kids.
+Plus, sleeping on a boat adds an extra level of fun and adventure for children.
 (Okay, adults too!)
-Take a look at this Greece bike and boat tour for families - the rides and program are targeted to families with kids of varying ages.

-Our most-recommended family-friendly bike tour is Austria's Danube Bicycle Path.
-The route features castles, medieval towns, vineyards, cathedrals, beautiful scenery and the exciting cities of Passau and Vienna on each end.
-If you get tired, you can often roll your bike onto a train or riverboat to cut down daily distance.
-The tour can be tailored to your preferences: number of days, daily distance, and built-in rest days.
-We can also make sure that your overnight stops reflect any special interests.
+Our most-recommended bike tour for families, the route features castles, medieval towns, vineyards, cathedrals, and the exciting cities of Passau and Vienna.
+If you get tired, roll your bike onto a train or riverboat to cut down daily distance.

 View tours recommended for families traveling with: